Arizona is known worldwide for the famous Grand Canyon National Park. The park is in the northwest corner of Arizona about 250 miles from Phoenix.

 Weather in the Grand Canyon

-Winter is much cooler and it is impossible to view the North Rim during the winter months as the roads will start to close mid October due to snow and often do not open again until the end of May.
+Winter is much cooler and it is impossible to view the North Rim during the winter months as the roads will start to close mid October due to snow.

 How Long does it Take to See?